Dunning–Kruger effect: Metacognitive

 The metacognitive explanation rests on the idea that part of acquiring a skill consists in learning to distinguish between good and bad performances of the skill.
 It assumes that people of low skill level are unable to properly assess their performance because they have not yet acquired the discriminatory ability to do so.
 This leads them to believe that they are better than they actually are because they do not see the qualitative difference between their performance and that of others.
 In this regard, they lack the metacognitive ability to recognize their incompetence.
 This model has also been called the "dual-burden account" or the "double-burden of incompetence", since the burden of regular incompetence is paired with the burden of metacognitive incompetence.
 The metacognitive lack may hinder some people from becoming better by hiding their flaws from them.
 This can then be used to explain how self-confidence is sometimes higher for unskilled people than for people with an average skill: only the latter are aware of their flaws.

-Some attempts have been made to measure metacognitive abilities directly to investigate this hypothesis.
+Some attempts have been made to measure metacognitive abilities directly to examine this hypothesis.
 Some findings suggest that poor performers have reduced metacognitive sensitivity, but it is not clear that its extent is sufficient to explain the Dunning–Kruger effect.
-Another study concludes that unskilled people lack information but that their metacognitive processes have the same quality as those of skilled people.
+Another study concluded that unskilled people lack information but that their metacognitive processes have the same quality as those of skilled people.
 An indirect argument for the metacognitive model is based on the observation that training people in logical reasoning helps them make more accurate self-assessments.
 Many criticisms of the metacognitive model hold that it has insufficient empirical evidence and that alternative models offer a better explanation.